Stadium of Light: Structure and facilities

-The stadium is in the shape of a square bowl, and is separated into the West Stand, North Stand, East Stand and the Roker End (South Stand).
+The stadium is in the shape of a square bowl, and is separated into the Jimmy Montgomery Stand (West Stand), North Stand, East Stand and the Roker End (South Stand).
 The stands have all formerly had commercial names as part of sponsorship deals, e.g. the Vaux Stand (West), the Carling Stand (North), Fosters Stand (East) and the Metro FM Stand (South).
 The South Stand was renamed to the Roker End in December 2018, following a poll organised by the Red & White Army supporters club.
-The Roker End was the name of the stand behind the goal at the southern end of the ground at Roker Park.
+The Roker End was the name of the stand behind the goal at the southern end Sunderland's former ground, Roker Park.

 The West Stand includes the Premier Concourse which is the name of the upper tier and a number of executive boxes.
 The North Stand also includes an upper tier, formerly branded the Strongbow Upper, which contained the exterior seating for the Black Cats Bar, an enhanced match-day experience with padded seating and an exclusive catering facilities and bar.
 When the away fans were relocated in 2012, the Black Cats Bar seating was relocated to the rear of the North Stand lower tier.

 Within the stadium is a concourse, housing the turnstiles, emergency exits, food kiosks, bars and toilet facilities.
 The concourse allows uninterrupted spectator access throughout the inner stadium bowl, with the exception being a gap between the South Stand and the South West corner.
 The concourse is linked to the seating bowl via a series of access ramps.
 The South East corner of the stadium is designated as the Family Zone, and has family-oriented branding within the concourse, as well as entertainment such as PlayStation 4 consoles.

-Away fans were seated in the west half of the South Stand when the ground opened in 1997, but in November 2011, the club announced that the away supporters' section would be moved from the South Stand to the North Stand Upper from the beginning of the 2012–13 season., However the club announced its intention to move away fans back to the lower bowl in time for the 2023-24 season following a number of incidents.
+Away fans were seated in the west half of the South Stand when the ground opened in 1997, but in November 2011, the club announced that the away supporters' section would be moved from the South Stand to the North Stand Upper from the beginning of the 2012–13 season.

 The pitch is several metres below the level of the ground outside the stadium.
 The pitch uses a lighting system from Stadium Grow Lighting to ensure the grass can grow at any time of year.
 The device controls various aspects of the pitch, including exposure to light, temperature, water, and air, to make the grass able to grow in any conditions.